 | Fabric Data Agents | Not applicable | Yes (GA since March 2026) |

-| GDPR-compliant | Yes — hosted in Frankfurt, on-premise option | Depends on Fabric region and configuration |
+| GDPR-compliant | Yes — hosted in Frankfurt, on-premise option | Yes, provided the Fabric capacity is in the EU — processing then stays within the capacity's region |

 | On-premise option | Yes | No (cloud-only) |

-| Minimum cost/month | EUR 25 (1 user) | ~EUR 4,910 (Fabric F64 + 1 Pro license) |
+| Minimum cost/month | EUR 25 (1 user) | ~EUR 272 (Fabric F2 from ~EUR 262 + 1 Pro license) |

 | Target audience | Mid-market | Enterprise, Microsoft ecosystem |